Royal Parks Half Marathon

 London's Royal Parks are yours for the taking this October.
 You'll join 16,000 other runners on the start-line at the UK's most beautiful half marathon.

-Starting and ending in Hyde Park, you'll follow a gorgeous route through 4 of London's leafy royal parks.
+Brand new for 2021 and for the first time ever, the route will start on one of the most iconic roads in the world - The Mall.
+From there, you'll follow a gorgeous route through 4 of London's leafy royal parks.
 You can also get some sight-seeing done as you pass some of London's most famous landmarks including Buckingham Palace, the Royal Albert Hall and Trafalgar Square.